 I expect students to put their best effort in this course.
-This involves participating in the in-class exercises, reading the assigned material, working out in-class assignments and Case Studies, editing when necessary until they are clear and correct, and preparing for quizzes and exams.
+This involves participating in the in-class exercises, reading the assigned material, working out in-class assignments and Case Studies, editing of essays (if applicable) when necessary until they are clear and correct.

-Finally: It is important to start with a good study habit.
-Consistency is the key.
+Finally: Consistency is the key.
 Forming study groups is extremely helpful.
 Use my office hours and any other resource available to you throughout the semester.
 Make progress steadily as the material in this course cannot be understood the night before the exam.
 Concentrate on understanding rather than 'regurgitating'.
 Put out your best effort everyday.